COVID-19 IL: Will, Kankakee counties trigger mitigation steps, state announces 1,612 new coronavirus cases, 8 deaths

 Click here for the full list of mitigation requirements.

-The Illinois Department of Public Health now reports a total of 221,790 cases and 7,888 deaths.
+The Illinois Department of Public Health reported a total of 221,790 cases and 7,888 deaths Monday.

 The statewide positivity rate for the period of Aug.
 17 - 23 stands at 4.2%.